Table of Contents

 | Lien release | The lender's confirmation that its claim on the title is removed or can be removed. | Needed to prove clean ownership, depending on state process. |

-Why payoff amount and online balance can be different
+Why can payoff amount and online balance be different?

 Auto loans commonly accrue interest between payments.
 If your app shows a balance right after a regular payment, that number may not include interest through the day your final payoff will actually arrive.
 The lender may also require certified funds, a specific mailing address, or a wire cutoff time.